thevoiceless/raytracer/README.md

 For a triangle, the next three lines contain the coordinates of each of the three vertices (9 ﬂoats).
 The fourth line contains the material properties in the same format as for spheres.
 The input ﬁles are designed so that the intensity of a pixel should never exceed 1 (except possibly for a tiny amount due to numerical error).

-Thus, starting portion of the ﬁle will look like this:
+Thus, the starting portion of the ﬁle will look like this:

 m n
 ex ey ez